Bengali New Year – Pahela / Paila Baishakh

-Pahela is the first day of Bengali Calendar celebrated on 14 April in Bangladesh and 14/15 April in western part of India.
-It is new year for people of West Bengal, Tripura, Assam, Jharkhand and Odisha.
+Pahela is the first day of the Bengali Calendar celebrated on 14 April in Bangladesh and 14/15 April in the western part of India.
+It is a new year for people of West Bengal, Tripura, Assam, Jharkhand, and Odisha.

 Bengali greet “Shubho Noboborsho” which is literally “Happy New Year“.

-Bengali calender is based on Surya Siddhanta in which the first day of the year concides with the mid-April new year in Mithila, Assam, Burma, Cambodia, Kerala, Manipur, Nepal, Odisha, Sri Lanka, Tamil Nadu and Thailand.
+Bengali calendar is based on Surya Siddhanta in which the first day of the year coincides with the mid-April new year in Mithila, Assam, Burma, Cambodia, Kerala, Manipur, Nepal, Odisha, Sri Lanka, Tamil Nadu, and Thailand.

 So in Bengal 14 April is Poila Boishakh.
-According to bengal calander the first five months of the year from Bôishakh to Bhadrô will consist of 31 days each.
+According to the Bengal calendar, the first five months of the year from Bôishakh to Bhadrô will consist of 31 days each.
 The remaining seven months of the year from Ashwin to Chôitrô will consist of 30 days each.
 In every leap year of the Gregorian calendar, an additional day will be added in the month of Falgun (which is 14 days after 29 February).

-First day 14 April is the New Year of the Indian solar calendar and all derived calendars including Bengali calendar.
-So historically this day has been seen as day for a new opening and celebrated accordingly.
-In Bengal landlords used to allocate sweets among their tenants, and business people commenced a “Halkhata” (new financial records book) and locked their old ones.
+The first day of 14 April is the New Year of the Indian solar calendar and all derived calendars including the Bengali calendar.
+So historically this day has been seen as a day for a new opening and celebrated accordingly.
+In Bengal, landlords used to allocate sweets among their tenants, and business people commenced a “Halkhata” (new financial records book) and locked their old ones.
 Vendors used to provoke their consumers to allocate sweets and renew their business relationship with them.
 There were fairs and festivities all over.

-Poyela Boishakh is the day in Bengal when every bengali young or old, rich or poor is in festive mood.
-Bengali New Year festivities includes fairs and dances and classical jatra plays.
+Poyela Boishakh is the day in Bengal when every Bengali young or old, rich or poor is in a festive mood.
+Bengali New Year festivities include fairs and dances and classical jatra plays.